ainc/awesomeincu-2015/_courses/weekofcode.md

 ### Prepare Your Child For a 21st Century World

-At Week of Code, you learn by doing - it's hands-on, at your pace.
+At Week of Code, you learn by doing - it's hands-on, at your pace, and balanced with fun, off-computer activities.
 You'll design and develop your very own website, mobile app, and video game in one week.
 Work with industry-standard hardware and software, complete a final project of your choice, build a portfolio, and bring your new tech knowledge and skills into the real world.

 <div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/daWr1oOWd-Y" frameborder="0" allowfullscreen></iframe></div>